 While visiting outside of mushroom season (July to October), means you’re more likely to end up buying mushrooms of the non-magical variety from someone trying to make a quick buck.
 Or, having to pay significantly more for the mushrooms you do want as the demand will outstrip the supply available.

-Of course, for many backpackers, visiting San José happens purely when they are in or travelling between Puerto Escondido and Oaxaca City and they’ll take whatever season it is.
+Of course, for many backpackers, visiting San José happens purely when they are in or travelling between Puerto Escondido and Oaxaca City.
+And they’ll take whatever season it is.

-Do have any questions or want any more information?
+Do you have any questions or want any more information?
 If so, drop a comment below and I’ll get back to you!

-Information is correct as of September 2021 but is subject to change in future.
+Information is correct as of May 2023 but is subject to change in future.

 PIN IT FOR LATER!